THERESAEKWE17/LITA_CLASS_DOCUMENTATON/README.md

 ## Project Topic:Data Analysis
 ## Project Overview:
 Documenting my Journey in Data Analysis with INCUBATOR HUB/LADIES IN TECH AFRICA.It is indeed a learning process, how to explore and analyze large data sets to find hidden pattern,unseen trends,discover correlations and valuable insights to make business decision by leveraging tools.
+### Data Sources
+Data Sale.csv is the primary source of Data here,it is an open source data that can be downloaded online,from an open source such as kaggle or any other data repository site.
 ## Data Analysis Tools
 - Microsoft Excel [Download Here](https://www.microsoft.com)
 - Structured Query Language (SQL)